Decor Ideas. Project Inspiration. Expert Advice. Delivered to your inbox.

 Examples might be a trellis that has a greater or lesser amount of climbers on it, giving screening that you can moderate.
 Plants like tall grasses or pleached trees can create a similar effect.
 The advantage of the shared planting between the two areas is that it also adds continuity to the wider garden design.

 ‘Another option is to sink the whole pool area to create a sunken garden.
 This can obviously be a more expensive option as it requires a greater amount of dig out, but it delivers the benefits of hiding the pool, providing privacy and also potentially shelter from the wind.’

 If you’re wondering how to design a pool area that’s atmospheric as well as safe after dark, clever pool lighting ideas are key.
 The patio needs sufficient light for family and guests to move around at night with the edge of the pool and the water clear to see.

 Take a lead from garden and landscape designer Janine Pattison, who uses color-changing LEDs in and around pools to allow different moods to be created easily.

-In a medium or large yard, it’s worth upping the size of the pool area to make space for one some creative pool house ideas.
+If you have a medium or large yard, and it falls within your allotted costs to build a pool, it’s worth upping the size of the pool area to make space for some creative pool house ideas.
 The building can echo the lines of the pool with elegant curves, for example, and complement the contemporary or classic style of the yard design.